Toronto with Downsizer Precondos

 This typically leads to a much quieter, more enjoyable living environment

-In my experience, the higher density a building, and the higher concentration of renters – the more likely you’ll experience issues like noise complaints, building wear and tear from people moving in and out, etc [1]
+In my experience, the higher the density of a building and the higher the concentration of renters - the more likely you’ll experience issues like noise complaints, building wear and tear from people moving in and out, etc. [1].

 2. Boutique over high rise any day

-Take it from someone who has lived in both a 500 unit building and a 100 unit building – boutique is better
+Take it from someone who has lived in both a 500-unit building and a 100-unit building - a boutique is better.

-General rule of thumb for you here is that pre-construction tends to be 10-20% more expensive than resale (second hand) condos
+The general rule of thumb for you here is that pre-construction tends to be 10-20% more expensive than resale (second-hand) condos.

-There are naturally benefits to buying pre-construction, not the least of which is being the first to own a brand new unit, but you’ll want to make sure you’re not grossly over paying
+There are natural benefits to buying pre-construction, not the least of which is being the first to own a brand new unit, but you’ll want to make sure you’re not grossly overpaying.

 We looked at a couple of pre-construction options around the midtown area, and they fell in love with one in particular… it was $1.7M.